-Ice — Law Enforcement
+Ice — Law Enforcement and Detection

 In the early hours of July 21, 2016 a team of Officers from the US Forest Service and Deputies from the Trinity County Sheriff’s Office were investigating an illegal marijuana garden on public lands within the Shasta-Trinity National Forest.
 Two suspects attempted to flee and Ice was deployed to capture one of the suspects.
 As Ice was apprehending the suspect, the suspect used a large knife to stab Ice twice in the chest as well as the face and muzzle.
 Despite Ice’s serious wounds, Ice remained apprehending the suspect until the suspect was taken into custody.
 Ice’s bravery likely saved the other officers from getting stabbed or injured.